-A September 2002 Us Weekly cover asked, "Did she betray him," the text sharing that friends had alleged "cheating and jealousy drove the dream couple apart," and every move the two made from there was seen as a tactical move in their ongoing war.
+A September 2002 Us Weekly cover asked, "Did she betray him," and every action the two made from there was seen as a tactical move in their ongoing war.

-When Spears stepped out in a shirt proclaiming "Dump Him," Us Weekly insiders speculated the directive was aimed at Timberlake's then-rumored flame Alyssa Milano.
+When Spears stepped out in a shirt proclaiming "Dump Him," fans speculated the directive was aimed at Timberlake's then-rumored flame Alyssa Milano.
 A hang out with Backstreet Boys' Nick Carter?
 An attempt to make her ex jealous.

 Then came the "Cry Me River" of it all.
 Despite Timberlake claiming during the TRL drop that "the video is not about her," it sure seemed that way.
 "People treated her like she was the school slut and he was the quarterback," former MTV VJ Dave Holmes recalled of the hysteria on "Framing Britney Spears," noting how Timberlake "weaponized the idea for one of his singles."